Chattahoochee-Oconee National Forest

 Yes, Chattahoochee National Forest East Swimming Holes is an officially sanctioned recreation area where swimming is permitted.
 Reported activities include: Swimming.
 Always respect posted closures and seasonal restrictions.

-Chattahoochee National Forest East Swimming Holes is a varies, see below on Varies, see below located in GA, near GREENVILLE (SC).
+Chattahoochee National Forest East Swimming Holes is a varies, see below on Varies, See Below located in Georgia, near Greenville (Sc).
 Find swimming holes in Chattahoochee National Forest near Clayton and Helen, GA.
 Get directions, safety tips, and seasonal advice for your visit.

 Several places, see below.